shubhamomar/engram-notion-mcp/README.md

 To give the agent access to multiple specific pages:
 1. Open any page in Notion.
 2. Click the **... (three dots)** menu (top-right) -> **Connections**.
-3. Look for the name you gave your integration (e.g., "Engram MCP").
+3. Look for the name you gave your integration (e.g., "Engram Notion MCP").
 4. Once connected, the agent can automatically see this page using the `list_accessible_pages` tool.
 5.  **Repeat this** for any other page you want the agent to see.

 ---

 ## 🔌 Client Setup Instructions
-Configure your favorite AI tool to use Engram MCP.
+Configure your favorite AI tool to use Engram Notion MCP.
 Click to expand your tool of choice:

 <details>
 <summary><strong>🖥️ Desktop Apps (Claude Desktop, ChatGPT)</strong></summary>